active-video/caching-proxy/README.md

 ### Available parameters:

 * ```i```: health check interval in seconds.
-How often to ping the node-replay server for aliveness.
+How often to ping the caching-proxy server for aliveness.
 Default is 30 seconds.
 * ```t```: health check timeout in seconds.
-How long to wait for a response from the node-replay server before it is considered unresponsive.
+How long to wait for a response from the caching-proxy server before it is considered unresponsive.
 Default is 10 seconds.
 * ```p```: caching-proxy server port.
 Default is 8092.
 * ```dir```: the directory to save cached data into, default is the ./data/ folder